jeremy-miller/life-python/README.md

 4. Build the Docker image: ```docker build -t jeremymiller/life-python .```

 ## Lint and Test
-To lint (using pep8 and pylint) the Life package, execute the following command: ```docker run jeremymiller/life-python pep8 life && pylint life```
+To lint (using pep8 and pylint) the Life package, execute the following command: ```docker run -it --rm jeremymiller/life-python pep8 life && pylint life```
-To run the Life unit tests, execute the following command: ```docker run jeremymiller/life-python py.test```
+To run the Life unit tests, execute the following command: ```docker run -it --rm jeremymiller/life-python py.test```

 ## Run
-To run the Life game, execute the following command: ```docker run jeremymiller/life-python python main.py```
+To run the Life game, execute the following command: ```docker run -it --rm jeremymiller/life-python python main.py```

 # Tasks
 - Write tests